 Michael J. Hill, Director of Public Safety

-While serving at Bryn Mawr, Hill earned a B.A. in social science at the University of Pennsylvania.
-He has also served 20 years in the United States Army Reserve.
+Hill earned a B.A. in social science at the University of Pennsylvania.
+He has also served 25 years in the United States Army Reserve.

 "Both my professional and military service have fostered a deep appreciation for learning, teaching, and service to others," says Hill, who spent most of 2011 in Iraq at a base north of Baghdad.
 "I am deeply committed to the values at the core of a liberal arts education - the education of the whole student, intellectually, emotionally, and ethically."

 For seven years, Hill has served on the executive committee of the Campus Security Directors Association of the Delaware Valley.
 He is also a member of the International Association of Campus Law Enforcement Administrators and the Northeast Colleges and Universities Security Association.